Loading [MathJax]/jax/output/CommonHTML/jax.js

 Strategy

 We need to convert grams to kilograms and cubic centimeters to cubic meters.
-The conversion factors we need are 1 kg = 103 g and 1 cm = 10-2 m.
-However, we are dealing with cubic centimeters (cm3 = cm x cm x cm), so we have to use the second conversion factor three times (that is, we need to cube it).
+The conversion factors we need are 1 kg = 103 and 1 cm = 10-2 m.
+However, we are dealing with cubic centimeters (cm3 = cm x cm x cm) so we have to use the second conversion factor three times (that is, we need to cube it).
 The idea is still to multiply by the conversion factors in such a way that they cancel the units we want to get rid of and introduce the units we want to keep.

 Solution